SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 ### Cleaning up cluttered profiles:

 You can delete expositions you have created by clicking ☰ -> delete exposition.
 Expositions which are in review or published cannot be deleted.
+Please note that deleting an exposition is permanent.

 If you are co-author, contributor or supervisor of an exposition, you can "leave collaboration" to remove the exposition from your profile.

-You can open / close groupings by clicking the small triangle on the left of an exposition.
+You can open / close groupings by clicking the small triangle on the left of the group.
 You can also make the box of an exposition smaller by clicking ☰ -> change layout.
 It can also be easier to get an overview by using your browsers zoom (ctrl/cmd + ctrl/cmd -).
 You can return to default zoom level with ctrl/cmd 0.